-Recently, I was taken aback while reading an article on the blog Blot the Skrip and Jar It titled Top Ten Writing Mistakes Editors See Every Day (an excellent post for aspiring novelists), where the author writes under the subheading of Delusions of Literature:
+Recently, I was taken aback while reading an article by Stephen Carter titled Top Ten Writing Mistakes Editors See Every Day (an excellent post for aspiring novelists), where the author writes under the subheading of Delusions of Literature:

 Good advice?
 I thought, wait a minute!
 Stories can be told without flashbacks, but foreshadowing is an essential element of any good yarn.

-in Station Eleven by Emily St. John Mandel, the second chapter closes with a paragraph that foreshadows so conspicuously it pokes the reader in the eye.
+A few days later, I picked up Station Eleven by Emily St. John Mandel.
+The second chapter closes with a paragraph that foreshadows so conspicuously it pokes the reader in the eye.

 Of all of them there at the bar that night, the bartender was the one who survived the longest.
 He died three weeks later on the road out of the city.

-When I read this the first time, I asked myself why the author had taken the time to introduce characters only to kill them all before the story unfolded?
-Soon I saw the conversation among the bartender and his customers as a vehicle to provide backstory on a character who had died in the opening scene but later emerges as an important part of the story.
+I continued reading, but later returned to study the three-page chapter.
+Why had the author taken the time to introduce characters only to kill them all before the story unfolded?
+Soon I saw the conversation among the bartender and his customers as a vehicle to provide backstory on a character who had died in the opening scene.
+(He emerges as an important character.)
 Also, the chapter introduces a little girl in a nearby room whom we later learn is a main character in the novel.
 Well played, Ms. Mandel.

 I have always marveled at Charles Dicken’s ability to portray characters so vividly they endured in my imagination years after I had turned the final pages.
 In the opening chapter of David Copperfield, Dickens introduces Copperfield’s mother on the day of his birth using more subtle foreshadowing.